1959 Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 1959 No Mint Mark Penny Value

-The 1959 No Mint Mark penny stands as Philadelphia Mint’s historic first strike featuring the revolutionary Lincoln Memorial reverse, marking the end of the beloved wheat ears era after fifty years.
+The 1959 No Mint Mark penny is Philadelphia’s historic first strike bearing the Lincoln Memorial reverse, marking the definitive end of the wheat ear design after exactly 50 years in production.

-This inaugural Memorial cent showcases Frank Gasparro’s masterful design with Lincoln appearing on both sides—his profile on the obverse and a tiny statue within the Memorial structure.
+This inaugural Memorial cent showcases Frank Gasparro’s masterful design — Lincoln appears on both sides of the coin, his profile on the obverse and a tiny statue visible within the Memorial’s portico on the reverse.

-Red-Brown (RB) variants showing natural aging typically trade for hundreds in high grades, while Brown (BN) examples, though less desirable due to oxidation, still attract collector interest for their historical significance as first-year Memorial cents.
+Red-Brown (RB) variants showing natural aging typically trade for hundreds of dollars in high grades.
+Brown (BN) examples, while less desirable due to oxidation, still attract collector interest for their historical significance as first-year Memorial cents.

 1959 No Mint Mark Penny (RD) Price/Grade Chart